Feed for Health and More Blooms

 - Granular fertilizers are generally hard for young plants to process.
 Heirloom Roses recommends the use of a liquid fertilizer on younger rose plants during the first growing season to prevent burning of roots.

 - Roses grown in containers should be fertilized with water-soluble or liquid fertilizers on a more frequent basis.
-Since containers are watered more often, granular fertilizers are generally washed out before they can act).

 - Compost and mulch can rob the plant of nitrogen as it decomposes; it may be necessary to increase the level of nitrogen to counteract this process if you use compost or mulch.